levand/quiescent/docs.md

 ### Rendering

-To render a component, use the `quiescent.render` function, which renders a component to a DOM node.
+To render a component, use the `quiescent/render` function, which renders a component to a DOM node.
 For example, to render the `Hello` component from above to a `div` which has an id of `hello-div`: